Fudan-iGEM/2025-wiki/pages/model.md

 ## Introduction

 This model is centered around the "single pulse &rarr; three-step irreversible maturation chain (C&rarr;B&rarr;I&rarr;R)" and simulates the entire process from promoter expression to the complete maturation of the fluorescent protein.
 It uses $r(t) = \frac{R}{B + R}$ and $\Delta r$ as criteria to evaluate the readability and monotonicity of the timer.
-By adjusting the pulse width (the duration of Ash1 pulses), maturation time constants ($\tau_B, \tau_I, \tau_R$), and pulse intensity (adjusting promoter strength), we first screen for "usable intervals" mathematically, and then provide reproducible target conditions for wet experiments.
+By adjusting the pulse width (the duration of Ash1 pulses), maturation time constants ($\tau_B, \tau_I, \tau_R$), and pulse intensity (adjusting promoter strength), we first screen for "usable intervals" mathematically, and then provide reproducible target conditions for wet-lab experiments.
 The model compares periodic promoters (Ash1) with constitutive promoters: the former provides short and clean expression windows, improving $\Delta r$ and monotonicity; the latter, under the same maturation parameters, tends to dilute time resolution due to continuous new molecule generation, and thus is used as a control to demonstrate the necessity of pulse gating.
 To address cases where promoter expression is either too high or too low, the model incorporates promoter strength ($pulse_{amp}$) and intergenerational inheritance (inheritance fraction, $pp$) into sensitivity analysis.
 By controlling promoter strength, we ensure that the system provides an appropriate level of protein expression while avoiding premature saturation or insufficient signaling.
-In summary, the model systematically examines and quantifies two critical factors: promoter selection and promoter strength, validating the reasonableness of selecting the Ash1 promoter and an appropriate promoter strength from both the mathematical and model perspectives before conducting wet experiments.
+In summary, the model systematically examines and quantifies two critical factors: promoter selection and promoter strength, validating the reasonableness of selecting the Ash1 promoter and an appropriate promoter strength from both the mathematical and model perspectives before conducting wet-lab experiments.

 ## Model Design